 "Set a guard, O Lord, over my mouth; keep watch over the door of my lips," (Psalm 141:3).

-We are doing the the prayer list a new way.
-Instead of having it in the bulletin, it will be a separate sheet available to those who make use of it on Sunday mornings.
+In addition to the Prayer Chain we also publish a weekly Prayer List which will be a separate sheet available to those who want to make use of it on Sunday mornings.
 The list will be started over every month.
 In addition to being available in the Narthex each week, we hope to send this list to all members on the e-mail prayer chain.

 Link to ELCA Prayer Resources Web Page: http://archive.elca.org/prayer/resources.html